+Spring is in the air.
+After a long stormy winter, it’s time to get outside and walk.
+It’s well established that walking is the easiest way to improve health but did you know that walking for weight loss really works?
 If you are among those who gained weight during the past few months, then it’s time to start walking, no matter what.
-The weather is better and the time is now.
+The time is now.

 Walking for Weight Loss is Powerful